davidjosearaujo/davidjosearaujo.github.io/content/projects.md

 [Python](https://test.pypi.org/project/capparser/)

-# University
+# University 🧑‍🎓

-During my college experience, I also developed some interesting system, some of my favorite are listed bellow.
+During my college experience, I also developed some interesting systems, some of my favorite are listed bellow.

 #### E-CHAP Authentication Mechanism

-In this project, we were asked to deliver an application that combines the advantageous characteristics of both a password manager as well as provides an E-CHAP authentication protocol that is able to communicate with any service that allows it.
+In this project, we were asked to deliver an application that combines the advantageous characteristics of both a password manager as well as providing an E-CHAP authentication protocol that is able to communicate with any service that allows it.

 [GitHub](https://github.com/DavidAraujo98/miect/tree/main/SIO%20-%20Seguranca%20Informatica%20em%20Organizacoes/Project-2)